 - Tony Vincenzo, Intrepid Reporter Carl Kolchak's editor in Kolchak: The Night Stalker.
 That's because the force of his disbelief is so strong it acts as Anti-Magic.

 - Jack Shephard on Lost is a strong example of this character type.
 As the leader of the survivors, his one goal is getting everyone rescued, and so he seems to avoid or completely ignore the more supernatural phenomenon on the island.
 This puts him in repeated conflict with John Locke, who is a strong believer in faith and destiny.
 No matter what oddities happen on the island (smoke monster, time travel, etc), Jack either has a logical explanation or simply doesn't care.
 This culminates when Jack and seven other characters are rescued from the island, having just seen the island disappear in front of his face, getting him berated by the normally soft-spoken Hurley:

 Hurley: Locke.
 He moved the island.

 Jack: No, he didn't.

 Hurley: Oh, really?
 Because one minute it was there, and the next it was gone, so unless we like, overlooked it, dude, that's exactly what he did.
 But if you've got another explanation man, I'd love to hear it.

 - Eventually, Jack becomes a man of faith after Eloise Hawking's convoluted, supernatural plan to return to the island works.

 - Nick Cutter in Primeval takes this role during his first encounter with Connor.
-After he sees a truck torn to shreds by the Monster of the Week, he changes his tune by the time he runs into Claudia in the bar, who assumes the role of the Agent Scully:
+After he sees a truck torn to shreds by the Monster of the Week, he changes his tune by the time he runs into Claudia in the bar, who assumes the role: